zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

 In this task, you will add two storage queues to the storage account provisioned when you created your Function App.
 These queues will be used to store orders and notifications needing to be processed.

-1. In the Azure portal, navigate to the new **bestforyouordersSUFFIX** storage account that was created when you provisioned your Function App, by selecting **Resource groups** from the left-hand menu, selecting your **hands-on-lab-SUFFIX** resource group from the list, and then selecting the **bestforyouordersSUFFIX** storage account.
+1. In the Azure portal, navigate to the new **bestforyouordersSUFFIX** storage account that was created when you provisioned your Function App, by selecting **Resource groups** from the left-hand menu, selecting your **hands-on-lab-func-SUFFIX** resource group from the list, and then selecting the **bestforyouordersSUFFIX** storage account.

     ![Resource groups is highlighted in the navigation pane of the Azure portal, and hands-on-labs is selected and highlighted to the right under Resource groups.
 Overview is selected to the right, and the bestforyouorders storage account row is highlighted on the far right.](media/rg-storage-account.png "Azure Portal")